AI-See-World/ASSL-pytorch/assl-code/readme.md

 ```
 pip install -r requirements.txt
 ```
+## Prepare the train data

+- Download a subset of the Imagenet dataset, which contains 1.2 million images.
+- Perform high-confidence filtering on the dataset to obtain high-quality training data.
+You can use a pre-trained Imagenet model to filter the dataset and retain only the images with high-confidence prediction results.
+- Select 122,186 images from the filtered data as the training data.
+You can adjust the quantity as needed.
+- Ensure that the filtered images are saved in the specified folder.
+Please note that the code requires the images to be in JPEG format.
+- If you have chosen a dataset in a different format, you will need to modify the data loading method in the "ssl_dataset.py" file accordingly.

 ## How to Use to Train
 To train the model, follow the steps below: